Legal

 4. How and Why We Use Your Personal Data

 We only use your personal data when we have a lawful basis to do so.
-The table below sets out each processing activity, the purpose, and the lawful basis we rely on.
+The list below sets out each processing activity, the purpose, and the lawful basis we rely on.

-To deliver our photography services and fulfil your order This includes scheduling your session, providing hair and makeup services, conducting the photoshoot, editing and retouching images, creating your online gallery, producing albums, prints and artwork, and delivering your order.
-Lawful basis: Performance of our contract with you.
+To deliver our photography services and fulfil your order, scheduling your session, providing hair and makeup services, conducting the photoshoot, editing and retouching images, creating your online gallery, producing albums, prints and artwork, and delivering your order.
+Lawful basis: performance of our contract with you.

-To process payments This includes taking deposits, processing card payments, setting up and managing direct debit payment plans through GoCardless, processing finance applications through Klarna or Pay It Monthly, issuing refunds, and managing payment schedules.
-Lawful basis: Performance of our contract with you.
+To process payments, taking deposits, processing card payments, managing payment plans and finance applications through our finance partners, issuing refunds, and managing payment schedules.
+Lawful basis: performance of our contract with you.

-To communicate with you about your order This includes booking confirmations, session reminders, gallery access notifications, delivery updates, post-session check-ins, and responding to your queries or concerns.
-Lawful basis: Performance of our contract with you.
+To communicate with you about your order, booking confirmations, session reminders, gallery access notifications, delivery updates, post-session check-ins, and responding to your queries or concerns.
+Lawful basis: performance of our contract with you.

-To record calls We record video calls (via Zoom) and telephone calls for quality assurance, staff training, compliance monitoring, and to maintain an accurate record of what was discussed and agreed.
-You are notified when a call is being recorded.
-Lawful basis: Legitimate interests (maintaining quality standards, training staff, protecting both parties in the event of a dispute).
+To record calls, we record video calls and telephone calls for quality assurance, staff training, compliance monitoring, and to maintain an accurate record of what was discussed and agreed.
+You are notified when a call is being recorded and may request an unrecorded alternative.
+Lawful basis: legitimate interests (maintaining quality standards, training staff, protecting both parties in the event of a dispute).

-To handle complaints and disputes This includes investigating and responding to complaints, managing Subject Access Requests, and liaising with regulators or legal advisers where necessary.
-Lawful basis: Legitimate interests (resolving disputes fairly) and compliance with legal obligations.
+To handle complaints and disputes, investigating and responding to complaints, managing Subject Access Requests, defending chargebacks and payment disputes, and liaising with regulators or legal advisers where necessary.
+Lawful basis: legitimate interests (resolving disputes fairly) and compliance with legal obligations.

-To send you marketing communications We may send you information about future events, offers, or services we think you may be interested in.
-Lawful basis: Consent (for email marketing).
+To send you marketing communications, information about future events, offers, or services we think you may be interested in.
+Lawful basis: consent (for email and SMS marketing).
 You can withdraw consent at any time by clicking the unsubscribe link in any email or by contacting us.

-To comply with legal and regulatory obligations This includes maintaining financial records for tax and accounting purposes, responding to lawful requests from regulators or law enforcement, and complying with data protection law.
-Lawful basis: Compliance with legal obligations.
+To comply with legal and regulatory obligations, maintaining financial records for tax and accounting purposes, responding to lawful requests from regulators or law enforcement, and complying with data protection law.
+Lawful basis: compliance with legal obligations.

-To protect our business and enforce our rights This includes detecting and preventing fraud, enforcing our terms and conditions, pursuing or defending legal claims, and protecting our property and rights.
-Lawful basis: Legitimate interests (protecting our business).
+To protect our business and enforce our rights, detecting and preventing fraud, enforcing our terms and conditions, pursuing or defending legal claims, and protecting our property and rights.
+Lawful basis: legitimate interests (protecting our business).

 What we record: Art curation calls, follow-up calls, and any other calls where you are notified that recording is in progress.

-How you are notified: On Zoom calls, you will see a notification when you join that the call is being recorded and must click to consent before proceeding.
+How you are notified: On video calls, you will see a notification when you join that the call is being recorded.
 On telephone calls, you will be informed verbally at the start of the call.
+If you prefer not to be recorded, tell us at the start of the call and we will offer an alternative, such as continuing unrecorded or corresponding by email.

 Payment card details: If you provide payment card details verbally during a recorded call, we take steps to ensure sensitive card data (particularly CVV/security codes) is not retained in the recording.
 Where card details are captured on an existing recording, we will redact them before any disclosure.